gradle/gradle-build-action/README.md

 This GitHub Action can be used to configure Gradle and optionally execute a Gradle build on any platform supported by GitHub Actions.

+## Why use the `gradle-build-action`?

+It is possible to directly invoke Gradle in your workflow, and the `actions/setup-java@v3` action provides a simple way to cache Gradle dependencies.

+However, the `gradle-build-action` offers a number of advantages over this approach:

+- Easily [configure your workflow to use a specific version of Gradle](#use-a-specific-gradle-version) using the `gradle-version` parameter.
+Gradle distributions are automatically downloaded and cached.
+- More sophisticated and more efficient caching of Gradle User Home between invocations, compared to `setup-java` and most custom configurations using `actions/cache`.
+[More details below](#caching).
+- Detailed reporting of cache usage and cache configuration options allow you to [optimize the use of the GitHub actions cache](#optimizing-cache-effectiveness).
+- [Automatic capture of Build Scan® links](#build-scans) from the build, making these easier to locate for workflow run.

+The `gradle-build-action` is designed to provide these benefits with minimal configuration.
+These features work both when Gradle is executed via the `gradle-build-action` and for any Gradle execution in subsequent steps.

 ## Use the action to setup Gradle

+The recommended way to use the `gradle-build-action` is in an initial "Setup Gradle" step, with subsquent steps invoking Gradle directly with a `run` step.
+This makes the action minimally invasive, and allows a workflow to configure and execute a Gradle execution in any way.

-If you have an existing workflow invoking Gradle, you can add an initial "Setup Gradle" Step to benefit from caching, build-scan capture and other features of the gradle-build-action.
+Most of the functionality of the `gradle-build-action` is applied via Gradle init-scripts, and so will apply to all subsequent Gradle executions on the runner, no matter how Gradle is invoked.
+This means that if you have an existing workflow that executes Gradle with a `run` step, you can add an initial "Setup Gradle" Step to benefit from caching, build-scan capture and other features of the gradle-build-action.

-All subsequent Gradle invocations will benefit from this initial setup, via `init` scripts added to the Gradle User Home.

 ```yaml
 name: Run Gradle on PRs